ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Examples
 --------

-The ``Examples`` section provides a quick reference on how to use a method or a function.
-This section must be compliant with the `doctest
-<https://docs.python.org/3/library/doctest.html>`_ format and is not supposed to
-replace your test suite but complement it.
-As an example, consider this function:
+The ``Examples`` section provides one or more small code samples that make usage of a method or function clear.
+They provide an easy place to start when trying out the API.

+Here is a sample ``Examples`` section from a Python file for PyAEDT.

 .. code-block:: rst